 Here is a different Lucky Number problem found researching Kirillov’s lucky number problem.

-It’s an interesting superstition and a good one for math students.
-Its past my poor level of math where in algebra and calculus where it was difficult for me since I rarely did my homework and didn’t like remembering so many formulas.
-But for you math inclined readers try your hand solving this “superstition” before you click the links and see a likely solution.
+It’s an interesting superstition and a good one for math students but past my poor level of math.
+In algebra and calculus it was difficult for me since I rarely did my homework.
+I didn’t like remembering so many formulas.
+But for you math inclined readers try your hand solving this “superstition.”
+Do it before you click the links and see a likely solution.

 I’d like to know if the solution proposed is the correct one.
 Solve this neat little math problem and leave a comment.
-I’m going to verify any answers submitted with a close friend who I consider a math guru, to see what she says (I’m assuming she will be able to come up with the correct answer – if there is one).
+I’m going to verify any answers submitted with a close friend who I consider a math guru.
+I want to see what she says.
+I’m assuming she will be able to come up with the correct answer – if there is one.

 One final question: Does anyone know the origin of Kirillov’s lucky number problem and whether it is a superstition or not?

 Anyone knowing any more Russian superstitions or simple number puzzles related to luck submit them to Wish Good Luck for possible addition to the site.